On the Onsager-Machlup functional for the Brownian motion on the Heisenberg group: Heisenberg group basics

 Note that the Heisenberg group as a sub-Riemannian manifold comes with a natural left-invariant distance which we will use to define the Onsager-Machlup functional.

 \begin{definition} For any $g_{1}, g_{2} \in \Hei$ the Carnot-Carath\'{e}odory distance is defined as

 \end{definition} Another consequence of H\"{o}rmander's condition for left-invariant vector fields $X$, $Y$ and $Z$ is that we can apply the Chow–Rashevskii theorem.
 As a result, given two points in $\Hei$ there exists a horizontal curve connecting them, and therefore the Carnot-Carath\'{e}odory distance is finite on $\Hei$.
+The Carnot-Carath\'{e}odory distance defined in Definition~\ref{Dfn.2.2} is an example of a control distance related to the left-invariant vector fields $X$, $Y$ and $Z$.
+We refer for more details to \cite[Definition 5.2.2]{BonfiglioliLanconelliUguzzoniBook}.

 In addition to the Carnot-Carath\'{e}odory distance on the Heisenberg group, we will use the following homogeneous distance

 which is equivalent to the Carnot-Carath\'{e}odory distance, that is, there exist two positive constants $c$ and $C$ such that